Import your Netsuite Accounting Data into Jirav Automatically

 Once you have created the role in Step 1, you will need to assign the new role that has been created "JA User” to a new or existing Netsuite user within your instance.

 Here is a link to the Netsuite Help Center for additional information on how to perform this action in your Netsuite instance:

 Note: You will need to login to the Netsuite Help Center with your login credentials you use for Netsuite.

-IMPORTANT: Once you have created the IDs you will need to Record the Token ID and Token Secret as this is the only time the information will be displayed, and this information will be needed for Jirav to sync.
+IMPORTANT: Once you have created the IDs, you will need to Record the Token ID and Token Secret as this is the only time the information will be displayed, and this information will be needed for Jirav to sync.
 You are not able to come back to this screen to copy the keys.